10 ways to onboard and serve customers faster and better in 2021

 If a new account opener doesn’t start using their account in the first 90 days, they probably never will.

-It is not enough simply to onboard the customer; the customer must be nudged to start using their account immediately.
+It is not enough simply to onboard the customer; the customer must be reminded to start using their account immediately.
 Communicate with your customer early and often, offering tools and tips to make things easier.

-After the application journey, make sure to enroll new customers in a well thought through, personalized onboarding experience that will guide them through the entire process, that will guide them through the next actions they need to take, such as:
+After the application journey, make sure to enroll new customers in a well thought through, personalized onboarding experience that will guide them through the entire process, that will guide them through the following actions they need to take, such as: